junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

   ♦ The sick person should rest and drink lots of liquids.
 If he refuses most food, give him orange juice, papaya, and other fruit plus broth or vegetable soup.
 It may help to take vitamins.
 To control vomiting, see [page 161](#page-161).

   ♦ When the sick person can eat, give a balanced meal.
-Vegetables and fruit are good, with some protein (pages [page 110](#page-110)to [page 111](#page-111)).
+Vegetables and fruit are good, with some protein (pages [page 110](#page-110) to [page 111](#page-111)).
 But do not give a lot of protein (meat, eggs, fish, etc.) because this makes the damaged liver work too hard.
 Avoid lard and fatty foods.
 Do not drink any alcohol for at least 6 months.

 **Prevention:**

   ♦ Small children often have hepatitis without any signs of sickness, but they can spread the disease to others.
-It is very important that everyone in the house follow all the guidelines of cleanliness with great care (see pages [page 133](#page-133)to [page 139](#page-139)).
+It is very important that everyone in the house follow all the guidelines of cleanliness with great care (see pages [page 133](#page-133) to [page 139](#page-139)).

   ♦ The Hepatitis A virus passes from the stool of one person to the mouth of another by way of contaminated water or food.
 To prevent others from getting sick, bury the sick person’s stools.
 The sick person, his family and caregivers must try to stay clean and wash their hands often.